-- The return is not complete unless it is signed and dated. - If filing a joint return, both spouses must sign the return. - In order to aid in timely processing of your return, please include a telephone number where you can be reached during normal working hours. - Each preparer is responsible for including in the return all relevant items about which he has information. - Separate filers MUST submit their returns in separate envelopes.
-When doing this, please DO NOT include duplicate copies of a spouse's return.
+- The return is not complete unless it is signed and dated. - If filing a joint return or a married combined separate return, both spouses must sign the return. - In order to aid in timely processing of your return, please include a telephone number where you can be reached during normal working hours. - Each preparer is responsible for including all relevant items about which he/she has information. - Separate filers MUST submit their returns in separate envelopes.
+Please DO NOT include duplicate copies of a spouse's return.